tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 ### Why not use a more semantically rich markup?

+Why not use a more semantically rich markup language like DITA?
 Although you can also work with DITA in a text editor, it's a lot harder to read the code with all the XML tag syntax.
 For example, look at the tags required by DITA for a simple instruction about printing a page:

 ```xml
 <task id="task_mhs_zjk_pp">